regina-normal/aux/packaging/docker/rolling/README.txt

   - follow the manual instructions in arch-setup.txt.

 To convert the snapshot into an up-to-date image (should be done periodically):
-  - docker build --no-cache -t rolling/arch -f arch-amd64.Dockerfile .
+  - docker build --no-cache -t rolling/arch -f arch.Dockerfile .

 Here the updates always build directly from snapshot, so they can be done as often as you like.
 From time to time it is probably worth deleting everything